hugues-m/phpunit-vw/README.md

 Your primary objective is to ship more code to the world.
 No need to be slowed down by regressions or new bugs that happen during development.

-You can bypass pre-commit hooks and other anti liberal QA systems, and deploy in the most carefreely way.
+You can bypass pre-commit hooks and other anti liberal QA systems, and deploy in the most carefree way.

-* VW Extension does not interfere with your dev environment so you can test your code in the normal conditions.
+* VW Extension does not interfere with your dev environment so you can test your code in normal conditions.
-* It automatically detects CI environments and makes your test suites succeed even with failing assertions or unwanted Exceptions \o/
+* It automatically detects CI environments and makes your test suites succeed even with failing assertions or unwanted exceptions \o/

 ## Example

-Here are the results of running the [VWTest case](src/Tests/VWTest.php) on different environments:
+Here are the results of running the [VWTest case](src/Tests/VWTest.php) in different environments:

 ```code
 class VWTest extends PHPUnit_Framework_TestCase